jolly-io/Data-Engineering/README.md

 The Eight Number Summary Statistics.
 - The pandas `describe()` method is used to calculate and provide an eight-number summary statistics of the data frame.
 These include
-- count (number of rows),
+  * count (number of rows),
-- mean,
+  * mean,
-- standard deviation,
+  * standard deviation,
-- mininum value,
+  * mininum value,
-- maximum value,
+  * maximum value,
-- twenty-fifth percentile,
+  * Twenty-fifth percentile,
-- fiftieth-percentile, and
+  & Fiftieth-percentile, and
-- seventy-fifth percentile.
+  * seventy-fifth percentile.